 Safety is not negotiable on a RA-LIN project, it is an imperative.

 We are convinced that a successful safety program requires a specific plan and a method for obtaining the cooperation of everyone on the job, from corporate management to the newest worksite apprentice.
-Success depends on four essential elements: management leadership, safe working conditions, safe working practices, and the cooperation of employees and subcontractors.
+Success depends on four essential elements: leadership, safe working conditions, safe working practices, and a strategic team effort.

-Our mission is to ensure the safety and health of employees, site visitors, and subcontractors by setting and enforcing company standards, providing the necessary training and education to achieve excellent safety performance and encouraging continual improvement of jobsite safety.
-Our goal is zero accidents and zero injuries.
+Our mission is to ensure the safety and health of employees, site visitors, and subcontractors by establishing and enforcing comprehensive safety standards, providing the necessary training and education to achieve safety excellence and encouraging continual improvement of company safety.

 RA-LIN superintendents conduct regular on-site safety meetings in which employees and subcontractors are reminded and charged to work in a safe manner.
 Each job is visited periodically by members of our corporate safety staff to ensure compliance with safety requirements and to assist in educating field workers about safety procedures.
 RA-LIN also provides classes in safety training and problem recognition for supervisory personnel.

-The following Safety Training Policy applies to all company field supervision, project management, and safety personnel.
-Any additional training required by the jobsite conditions will be provided.
-But at a minimum:
+Th following safety training policy applies to all company field supervision, project management, and safety personnel (any additional training required by the job specific conditions will be provided as needed):

-Each subcontractor on a RA-LIN job must require that each subcontractor supervisor and/or safety person attend the following training classes at a minimum:
+Every subcontractor on a RA-LIN project must ensure that all subcontractor personnel provide documented proof* for the following at a minimum:

-- Proof of such training must be available at the jobsite at all times
+*Upon request, proof of such training must be available for review at all times.